 City of Olympia - Lodging Tax Advisory Committee

-Grants to Washington nonprofit organizations and government agencies that operate tourism facilities or provide tourism services to attract visitors to the area.
+Grants to Washington nonprofit organizations and government agencies in eligible regions to operate tourism facilities or provide tourism services to attract visitors to the area.
 Funding is intended for capital or operating expenses of tourism-related facilities, as well as for marketing and operating expenses for events and festivals designed to attract tourists.
-Eligible programs promote tourism in Olympia.
-Under Olympia's guidelines, tourism promotion must target audiences outside Thurston County.
+Eligible programs promote tourism in Thurston County and the City of Olympia.

 High priority will be given to tourism activities that:

 For information about Committee considerations, see: http://olympiawa.gov/~/media/2021-LTAC-Funding-2ndRnd.pdf?la=en#page=6

 The City does not make multi-year commitments for tourism promotion services.
 However, service providers are not limited or prohibited from making annual requests of the same nature.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Contact Mike Reid, Economic Development Director, at 360.753.8591

 City Hall Street Address: 601 Fourth Avenue E, Olympia

 USA: Washington: Thurston County and the City of Olympia